-A diagnosis of type 2 diabetes should not only be taken seriously but also comes with many concerns.
-One of the most debilitating concern is that, over time, peripheral neuropathy can set in causing diabetic leg and foot pain, hand pain, weakness and numbness.
+A diagnosis of type 2 diabetes should always be taken seriously.
+34 million Americans, or 1 in 10 people, have diabetes with an estimated 60-70% of diabetics who suffer from peripheral neuropathy.
+In fact, one of the biggest concerns about a diagnosis of diabetes is that, over time, diabetic neuropathy, also called peripheral neuropathy, can develop causing debilitating diabetic leg and foot pain, hand pain, weakness, and numbness.

 What is Peripheral Neuropathy?